RobeDM/LIBIRWLS/README.md

 ## Description

-LIBIRWLS is an integrated library that makes use of a parallel implementation of the Iterative Re-Weighted Least Squares (IRWLS) procedure for solving the quadratic programmig (QP) problem that arises during the training of Support Vector Machines (SVMs).
-It implements the functions to run two different algorithms:
+LIBIRWLS is an integrated library that incorporates a parallel implementation of the Iterative Re-Weighted Least Squares (IRWLS) procedure, an alternative to quadratic programming (QP), for training of Support Vector Machines (SVMs).
+Although there are several methods for SVM training, the number of parallel libraries is very reduced.
+In particular, this library contains solutions to solve either full or budgeted SVMs making use of shared memory parallelization techniques:

-**Parallel Iterative Re-Weighted Least Squares:** A Parallel SVM solver based on the IRWLS algorithm.
+**A parallel SVM training procedure based on the IRWLS algorithm.**

-**Parallel Semi-parametric Iterative Re-Weighted Least Squares:** A Parallel Semiparametric SVMs solver based on the IRWLS algorithm.
+**A parallel budgeted SVMs solver based on the IRWLS algorithm.**

 For a detailed explanation of the algorithms take a look at the [web page](https://robedm.github.io/LIBIRWLS/)